WPBeginner

 Sounds scary, right?

-Don’t worry there is an easy fix for that.
-Basically, you’d simply disable PHP execution in certain directories where you don’t need it.
-Doing so, any PHP files will not run inside those directories.
+Don’t worry.
+There is an easy fix for that.
+Simply disable PHP execution in certain directories where you don’t need it.
+By doing so, no PHP files will run inside those directories.

 Disabling PHP Execution in Certain WordPress Directories Using .htaccess File

-By default, the .htaccess file located in your WordPress website’s root folder, but you can also create and use it inside your inner WordPress directories.
+By default, the .htaccess file is located in your WordPress website’s root folder, but you can also create and use additional .htaccess files inside your inner WordPress directories.

-Simply create a blank file on your computer by using a text editor like Notepad (TextEdit on Mac).
-Save the file as .htaccess and paste the following code inside it.
+Simply create a new file on your computer using a text editor such as Notepad on Windows or TextEdit on Mac.
+Save the file as .htaccess and paste the following code snippet inside it:

 <Files *.php>